kinsnik/algo_trading_porject_copy/README.md

 ticker = 'TSLA'
 start_date = '2018-01-01'
 end_date = '2021-12-31'
-Users may choose any stock or crypto under "ticker" as well as any time period for the start and end dates.
-The date format must be in YYYY-MM-DD.
-To choose a crypto, the function get_stock_data() must be replaced with get_crypto_data().

 In order to change the moving average window periods to be tested, users can edit the range in the following line of code: